21nOrg/docs/src/pages/memotron/roadmap.md

 ## Up next

-### v0.62.0
-> Sept 2025
+> Nov - Dec 2025

-* PDF improvements, PDF clips as first class nodes
-* Node custom preview image
-* iOS share
-* Add from web
+- Add from web
-* Markdown improvements

-### Later
-* End to end encryption for cloud sync plan
+- Sketch capture
+- Bookmarking in audio nodes
+- Annotation on image based nodes
+- API
+- Markdown - layout blocks
-* watchOS audio capture
+- watchOS audio capture

-* Query collections, filters and sorting in collections
-* Calendar - heatmap layout
-* Summarizers
+### Up next (Clipper extension)
+- Plug your memory
+- Annotation on screenshot clip
+- Video clipping on all major video platforms
+- Youtube channel clip
+- Full app functionality on extension
+- Offline-only version

 ---
 ## Planned
 > All features that are planned but not yet scheduled for a release.

 ### Node
-- Audio timestamping
-- Markdown - layout blocks
-- Sketch capture
 - Forking
 - Full history and versioning
 - Node bird view